DoD-Platform-One/bigbang/README.md

-Use this for testing package pipline changes.
+Use this for testing package pipeline changes.